schmas/dotfiles/.junie/guidelines.md

 2. Test changes with `chezmoi apply --dry-run --verbose`
 3. Apply changes with `chezmoi apply`
 4. Commit and push changes to the repository

+### Documentation Maintenance

+#### SHELL-REFERENCE.md

+The `SHELL-REFERENCE.md` file serves as a comprehensive reference for all aliases, functions, and scripts defined in this repository, organized by shell.

+1. **Keep it updated**: Whenever you add, modify, or remove shell aliases, functions, or scripts, make sure to update the `SHELL-REFERENCE.md` file accordingly.
+2. **Follow the existing format**: Maintain the table format for consistency.
+3. **Organize by shell**: Ensure that new entries are added under the appropriate shell section.
+4. **Include descriptions**: Each entry should have a clear description of what it does.

+This document is essential for users to discover and understand the available shell commands and functions provided by the dotfiles.

 ### Integration with Nix